ZiadHatab/multiline-trl-calibration/README.md

 ## Work in Progress

 By no means is this a final release.
-There are still functions I need to implement, like shifting the reference plane (now it is in the middle of the Thru standard).
-Also, to re-normalize the calibration impedance... and many other small tweaks.

-Also, I will try to inlcude a more proper documentation...
+There are still functions I want to implement, and also I will try to inlcude a more proper documentation...

 ## References